What is rectal bleeding?

 How can you care for rectal bleeding?

-• Avoid aspirin and other nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen (Advil, Motrin) and naproxen (Aleve).
+• Talk to your doctor about taking medicines such as blood thinners, aspirin, and other nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen (Advil, Motrin) and naproxen (Aleve).
 They can cause you to bleed more.
-Ask your doctor if you can take acetaminophen (Tylenol).
 Read and follow all instructions on the label.

 • Use a stool softener that contains bran or psyllium.
 You can save money by buying bran or psyllium (available in bulk at most health food stores) and sprinkling it on foods or stirring it into fruit juice.
 You can also use a product such as Metamucil or Citrucel.